-The Student Center constitutes the University community center, and is open to students, faculty, staff, alumni, and visitors.
-It is a focal point for cultural, social, and recreational activities, and provides study areas for students.
-A number of Departments under the Office of the Dean of Students are located in the Center.
-These are the offices of Counseling and Guidance, Off-Campus Housing, Placement, Social and Cultural Activities, and the Student Exchange Program and International Student Services.
+The Student Center welcomes UPRM students, faculty, staff, alumni, and visitors and serves as a focal point for cultural, social, and recreational activities.
+The following departments under the Office of the Dean of Students are located in the Center: Counseling and Guidance, Placement, Social and Cultural Activities, and the Student Exchange Program and International Student Services and Off-Campus Housing.

-Other areas within the Center are the Alumni Office, the General Student Council Office, the Graphic Arts Workshop, and an Art Exhibitions Room.
-There is a Game Room for playing table tennis, pool, chess, and other recreational games.
+Other offices located in the Student Center include the Alumni Office, the General Student Council Office, the Graphic Arts Workshop, and art exhibitions.
+The Student Center also houses the campus cafeteria, game room, bookstore, post office, and hair styling salon.

-The Student Center also houses the Campus Cafeteria, Campus Bookstore, Post-Office, and a Hair Styling Salon.
-A Student Aid Center located on the ground floor provides low cost specialized services, such as photocopying, photographic film development, fax services, etc.
+The Student Aid Center, located on the ground floor of the student center provides low cost specialized services, such as photocopying, photographic film development, and fax services.
+For more information contact: Extension 2287.